Antimatter543/antimatter543.github.io/_posts/obsidian_copies/2024-04-03-anti-does-socialisation.md

 ### Preface

 This is a mix of advice, data, hypotheses, and whatever else I want.
 Like the crushes post, but more.
 I'll give you rough data about my findings, along with my guestimates to certain distributions (like how many people are willing to converse, etc…).
 If you are to take one piece of advice: *Socialising is a learnable skill, and the best way to learn it is to just do it.
 Make mistakes.
 You'll learn.* I am writing this whilst thinking of what my younger self would want.[^1] Take what you may from the post, and enjoy (and check the footnotes if you want; I am quite the yapper).
+IMO, I have matured and this writing style is more honest to my true self.

 > I have forsaken being perfectionistic with these posts — it is a lie that leads to inaction.